getgrav/grav-learn/pages/17/07.cli-console/04.grav-cli-gpm/doc.md

 [plugin:youtube](https://www.youtube.com/watch?v=SUUtcYl2xrE)

+> [!CAUTION]
-!!
-You can use the option `--all-yes (-y)` to skip any prompts.
+> You can use the option `--all-yes (-y)` to skip any prompts.
 Existing resources will be overridden and if they are symbolic links will automatically be skipped.

 ## Update